jlapeyre/Symata.jl/README.md

 a fixed decision.

-The focus now is not on implementing specific mathematical computation, but rather on testing implmentations of core features and subsystems that are effcient or can be made efficient.
+The focus now is not on implementing specific mathematical computation, but rather on testing implementations of core features and subsystems that are efficient or can be made efficient.
 Some important features are pattern matching and the evaluation sequence and data structures that support it.